New to Yoga?

 Q: What is the difference between hatha yoga and yoga at Shree?

 A: All the various styles of yoga are in essence hatha yoga taught with different areas of emphasis.
 Yoga at Shree is a particular style of yoga that offers a therapeutic, heartfelt approach.
 It is alignment oriented to prevent injuries and one of the safest forms of yoga you can practice.
 In our classes, you will learn an elegant method of alignment, including energy loops and spirals and biomechanical principles.
 This method enhances body awareness and creates increased balance, strength, and flexibility.
-Our teaching methodology was originally based on the system of Anusara Yoga.
-While we are no longer affiliated with Anusara Inc, we still utilize the basic tenets of this system as we recognize their inherent value and efficacy.
+Our teaching methodology is based on Anusara Yoga.
+Learn more about Anusara Yoga here.

 Q: Has it been proven that yoga is good for you?